miketout/VerusServicesSetup/Insight.md

-# Insight Explorer for VerusCoin
+# Insight Explorer for Verus

 **NOTE:** For all downloads mentioned below you are encouraged use the [Verus Signature verification tool](https://verus.io/verify-signatures) or a local standalone Verus daemon to make sure the files are authentic and have not been tampered with.
-Additionally, the setup described below is in no way production ready but is meant to illustrate the general process only. **System hardening, signature verification and other measures are outside of the scope of this guide.
+Additionally, the setup described below is in no way production ready but is meant to illustrate the general process only. **System hardening, firewalling, signature verification and other measures are outside of the scope of this guide.
 You will have to take care of it for yourself!**

 ## Server